UummProject/uumm-prototype/support/Deconstructing governance.md

 ##What can we build
+In Bitcoin, to change the protocol (vote), the miner needs to secure the network (merit)

+In a small business the right to make decisions (vote) belongs to the owner (merit)

+In a nation state to vote on elections (vote) you need to be a citizen  (merit)

 One of the things that facinated me about Bitcoin was the fact that something as complex as a currency could work without an authority, or laws, Not imposed, completley voluntary.